 Do you work with licensed officiants?

-Yes, all the officiants I work with are licensed in New York City.
+Yes, all the officiants included my Central Park wedding packages are licensed in New York City.
 You will have an opportunity to chat with them so they can craft a completely personalized ceremony, and will file all necessary paperwork so your marriage is legal.

 Can you recommend any hair and makeup artists?
 Florists?
 Acoustic musicians?
 Vintage taxi cabs?